oracle/macaron/docs/source/pages/tutorials/provenance.rst

 This tutorial demonstrates how Macaron can automatically retrieve provenance for artifacts, validate the contents, and verify the authenticity.
 Any artifact that can be analyzed and checked for these properties can then be trusted to a greater degree than would be otherwise possible, as provenance files provide verifiable information, such as the commit and build service pipeline that has triggered the release.

+Currently, Macaron supports discovery of attestation for:

+    * npm artifacts using features provided by `npm <https://npmjs.com/>`_
+    * PyPI artifacts using features provided by `Open Source Insights <https://deps.dev/>`_
+    * Artifacts that have published attestations to, or released as assets to `GitHub <https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-attestations>`_
+    * Attestation provided by the user to Macaron via the CLI

-Currently, Macaron supports discovery of attestation for: npm artifacts using features provided by `npm <https://npmjs.com/>`_; PyPI artifacts using features provided by `Open Source Insights <https://deps.dev/>`_; and artifacts that have been published attestations to `GitHub <https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-attestations>`_.
-This tutorial uses two example packages to demonstrate these three discovery methods: The `semver <https://www.npmjs.com/package/semver>`_ npm package, and the `toga <https://pypi.org/pypi/toga>`_ PyPI package.
+This tutorial uses example packages to demonstrate these discovery methods: The `semver <https://www.npmjs.com/package/semver>`_ npm package, the `toga <https://pypi.org/pypi/toga>`_ PyPI package, and the `urllib3 <https://pypi.org/project/urllib3>`_ PyPI package.

 .. contents:: :local: